IgorSokoloff/ef21_b-w_experiements_source_code/README.md

 This is a Python 3 implementation of EF21, EF21-PAGE, EF21-HB, EF21-PP, EF21-BC, EF21-SGD algorithms from the [paper](https://arxiv.org/abs/2110.03294).

 ### Reference
- In case you find the paper or code useful for your research, please consider citing
+In case you find the paper or code useful for your research, please consider citing it in your work.

  ```
 @article{fatkhullin2021ef21,